Kathleen Bartzen Culver

 Lauryn Azu is a senior at UW-Madison double majoring in journalism and Latin American, Caribbean, & Iberian Studies with a certificate in digital studies.
 She also serves as copy editor for The Black Voice.
 This summer she interned remotely with the Journalism, Ethics, and Democracy Institute at the University of Notre Dame as their audience engagement editor.
 She’s interested in studying media literacy, technology, ethics, and finding creative ways to tell stories that matter.

-Shezad Baloch is a graduate student UW-Madison’s School of Journalism and Mass Communication and a teaching assistant for the class Introduction to Mass Communication.
+Shezad Baloch is a freelance journalist and communications specialist.
+He regularly contributes articles to Madison365 on minorities, international people, immigration, and people of color.
+He graduated with a research masters’ degree from UW-Madison’s School of Journalism and Mass Communication.
+He was a teaching assistant for the class Introduction to Mass Communication.
 Previously, he worked for The Express Tribune, one of Pakistan’s English-language newspapers published in collaboration with The New York Times.
 He also worked for UNICEF as a media consultant and for PTV-Bolan, a state-run Pakistani television network, as a host of a political and current affairs show.
-He holds a master’s degree in mass communication from the University of Baluchistan and a certificate in journalism in the digital world from the International Academy of Journalism (Intajour) in Hamburg, Germany.
+He holds a professional master’s degree in mass communication from the University of Baluchistan, Pakistan, and a certificate in journalism in the digital world from the International Academy of Journalism (Intajour) in Hamburg, Germany.
 He reported from Pakistan’s troubled region of Baluchistan for 8 years.

 Cadence Bambenek is a writer, fact-checker and researcher most interested in how science and technology intersect with power and culture.
 A graduate of the University of Wisconsin–Madison School of Journalism and Mass Communication, Cadence previously interned at Wisconsin State Journal, Business Insider and Psychology Today.
 She now regularly fact- checks for outlets including Popular Science, Science News, Spectrum and The Pew Charitable Trusts on topics ranging from ecology to autism to finance to archaeology to space.
 In September 2019, Cadence brought her writing and research interests to INCITE, a social science research center at Columbia University, where she works across myriad projects.